geops/website/content/blog/altlast4web-go-live-in-luzern/index.en.md

 ---
-title: Altlast4Web Go Live in Luzern
+title: Altlast4Web Go Live in Lucerne
-summary: Die Zahl unserer Kunden für die Software Altlast4Web wächst weiter.
-Im August 2020 dürfen wir den Kanton Luzern als weiteren Kunden im produktiven Betrieb willkommen heissen.
-Die Umstellung erfolgte im ersten Halbjahr 2020 im Rekordtempo.
+summary: The number of our customers for Altlast4Web software continues to grow.
+In August 2020, we will welcome the canton of Lucerne as a further customer in productive in productive operation.
+The changeover took place in the first half of 2020 at a record record speed.
 author: Fabian Merthin
 cover: /images/blog/altlast4web-go-live-in-luzern/altlast4web_0_0.png
 created: 2020-11-10
-slug: altlast4web-go-live-in-luzern
+slug: altlast4web-go-live-in-lucerne
 tags:
   - altlast4web
   - geops